-- 6. No representation clause similar to "as is, where is"; an effort to limit to explicit written representations in the contract - 7.
+- 5. Merger clause last written agreement is the only agreement - 6.
+No representation clause similar to "as is, where is"; an effort to limit to explicit written representations in the contract - 7.
 No reliance clause Buyer explicitly disclaims reliance on anything the Seller has represented - 8.
 Warning provisions Clauses drawing the Buyer's attention to risks

-For convenience, this paper refers to all of the above provisions as "contract disclaimers."
 Texas courts and the Texas legislature have been battlegrounds over which contract disclaimers should preclude the assertion of claims in various circumstances, as a matter of contract law, tort law, or both.
 The results have been often inconsistent and irreconcilable, and usually without a meaningful discussion of the larger issues presented.